How A Low Housing Inventory Impacts The Real Estate Market

 The Bottom Line

 It’s not all doom and gloom.
-Your home loan lender will give you guidance on what kind of properties you can purchase and for what price.
-Working with a well-connected and experienced real estate agent can save a lot of heartache and disappointment.
+Your mortgage lender will give you guidance on what kind of properties you can purchase and for what price.
+Working with a well-connected and experienced real estate agent or REALTOR® can save a lot of heartache and disappointment.

 If you’re looking to get preapproved and start your home search, visit Rocket Mortgage®.